genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 1. Install dependencies such as Electron and Nodejs.
    Now all dependencies can be installed from the FreeBSD's official packages.
    ```
-   sudo pkg install electron7 node12 npm-node12 python vips
+   sudo pkg install electron7 node12 npm-node12 python vips git rsync
    ```
    > **NOTE**
-   > As the electron7 port is pretty new, you might have to switch the package repository from 'quarterly' to 'latest' to install electron7.
+   > To use the latest electron7 package, you might have to switch the package repository from 'quarterly' to 'latest' to install electron7.
    > Please refer to the [relevant section](https://www.freebsd.org/doc/handbook/pkgng-intro.html#quarterly-latest-branch) of the FreeBSD Handbook.

-   > **NOTE** (2020/5/2)
+   > **NOTE**
+   > (2020/5/13 Update) It turned out not to be the 7.2.2's fault.
+   > When the electron7 port was upgrade from 7.1.x to 7.2.2, the sqlite3 native module was not rebuilt and Joplin couldn't find a file in ElectronClient/node_modules/sqlite3/lib/binding/electron-v7.2-freebsd-x64 directory.
+   > Rebuilding Joplin after deleting ElectronClient/node_modules/sqlite3 directory solved the problem.
+   >
-   > The recent update of the electron7 port to 7.2.2 seems to cause trouble.
+   > (2020/5/2) The recent update of the electron7 port to 7.2.2 seems to cause trouble.
    > Im my environment, Joplin doesn't start correctly with the version.
    > I'm not sure what the cause is but if you have the same trouble, please try [7.1.14 on the pre-release repository](https://github.com/tagattie/FreeBSD-Electron/releases/tag/v7.1.14).
    > If your system has currently 7.1.x, you can run ``pkg lock electron7`` to lock its version.